 Students in their fifth year and above must be certified as making “good progress” on their dissertation by July 31 at the end of each year.
-Any student not meeting this milestone will be placed on probation.
-A student who fails to resume satisfactory academic standing after at most two quarters, which is the say the last date of the following Winter Quarter, will be excluded (dismissed) from the program and Northwestern University.
+A student not meeting this milestone is placed on departmental probation.
+Students are removed from probation if their thesis advisor writes to the Director of Graduate Studies advising that satisfactory progress has resumed.
+A student who fails to resume good progress within two quarters, which is the last date of the following Winter Quarter, is excluded from the program and Northwestern University.

 Students must complete all requirements for the Ph.D. within nine years (36 quarters of study) of initial registration in TGS.
 After nine years, students are placed on probation by TGS.
 Students who have exceeded their time-to-degree deadline and cannot remediate within the two-quarter probationary period may petition for a one-time extension.
 Information on the conditions and requirements for an extension can be found on TGS's website.

 This applies only to students registered on July 9, 2020 and applies to deadlines that fall on or after Match 30, 2020.
 Due to the global COVID-19 (Coronavirus) pandemic, TGS has automatically provided a four-quarter (one-year) extension of TGS deadlines.

 Economics deadlines for candidacy and dissertation prospectus are stricter than the TGS requirements.
 TGS specified that “programs that have their own internal milestone deadlines may retain those deadlines and are not expected to shift them for all students, but we encourage programs to work with individual students and make reasonable allowances for those whose circumstances may warrant additional time.”